Long's Expedition of 1820: Colorado

 On July 1, the expedition traveled through Garden of the Gods (Colorado Springs, Colorado) and the foothills of Pikes Peak and nearby mountains and camped along Fountain Creek south of Colorado Springs.
 It was an area full of wildlife, in addition to other animals that they saw previously, they found wild turkeys, burrowing owls, mule deer, and a mockingbird.
 They lost their supply of fresh water after the creek overflowed during rainstorms, mixing with "historic accumulations of bison dung".
 Long had been looking for Pikes Peak that Zebulon Pike spotted during his expedition.
-On July 13, James and some others men from the expedition climbed the 14,000-foot mountain peak, the first white person to climb a mountain of that height in North America, according to Richard G. Beidelman.
+On July 13, James and some others men from the expedition climbed the 14,000-foot mountain peak, the first white person to climb a mountain of that height in North America, according to Richard G. Beidleman.
 James climbed through alpine fields and high alpine tundra.
 He saw a pika and "numbers of unknown and interesting plants".
 At the top of the peak, there was little vegetation, but there were clouds of migratory grasshoppers.
 The temperature on the summit was 42°, compared to 96° at the main camp.
 As they headed down the mountain, James realized that the fire from his earlier campsite started a forest fire in the spruce-fir forest.
 James was concerned that the fire might attract Native Americans.
 After James's return to the expedition party, the group headed southwest to the Arkansas River.
 The temperature was 100° and the environs were that of semi-arid and barren desert.
 For 28 miles, they experienced "thirst, heat, and fatigue".
 Once they found the Arkansas River, some of the party rested.
 James took a trip up the Arkansas to Royal Gorge (near Cañon City).
 He found it to be "the grandest & most romantic scenery I ever beheld".

 They traveled southeast along the Arkansas River on July 19.
 Near La Junta the party divided into two groups on July 24.
 Bell led a group with zoologist Thomas Say along the Arkansas River.
 Three soldiers took Say's trip journal, observations of Native Americans and animals, and Swift's topographical journal and then deserted the expedition.